TIBCOSoftware/flogo/docs/content/faas/how-to.md

 ---
 date: 2016-04-09T16:50:16+02:00
-title: How-to for Flow as a Service
+title: Getting started with FaaS and Flogo
 weight: 20
 ---

-This page will guide you through the set of steps needed to make your flogo application run as 'Flow as a Service'.
+This page will guide you through the set of steps required to build the most basic of functions for deployment to AWS Lambda.
+In this scenario, your Flow can be thought of as a function.

 ## AWS Lambda function

-Follow these steps to create an AWS Lambda function example
+Follow these steps to create a very simple 'Flow as a Function' sample for deployment to AWS Lambda.

 ### Requirements

 - Install flogo cli details [here](https://github.com/TIBCOSoftware/flogo-cli#installation)
 - Install docker [here](https://docs.docker.com/engine/installation/)
-- make command available
+- make command must be available on your development environment

 ### Create the application